MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 latency by incorporating additional useful information into the Additional section of the response as follows:

 1. Incorporate the results of SVCB resolution.
-If the chain length limit has been reached, terminate.
+If the recursive resolver's local chain length limit (which may be different from the client's limit) has been reached, terminate.

 2. If any of the resolved SVCB records are in AliasMode, choose one of them